FreddieSethi/Multi-Class-Image-Classification/README.md

 # Multi-Class-Image-Classification

 This project aims to train a convolutional neural network (CNN) on a dataset of labeled images to predict the labels for unlabeled images.
 The dataset consists of 60,000 32x32 color images categorized into 10 different classes.
-The dataset has already been labeled by a group of students.

 ## Task

-Your task is to explore various CNN algorithms, implement an appropriate CNN algorithm using TensorFlow/Keras, and conduct an empirical evaluation to improve the performance of the algorithm.
+The task is to explore various CNN algorithms, implement an appropriate CNN algorithm using TensorFlow/Keras and conduct an empirical evaluation to improve the performance of the algorithm.
 The specific tasks involved are as follows:

 Perform an exploratory analysis of various CNN architectures.
 Implement a CNN algorithm from scratch using existing software libraries like TensorFlow/Keras.